 What Weakens Our Immune System?

-- You are Consuming Too Much Alcohol – Dr. John Spangler is a professor of family and community medicine at Wake Forest Baptist Medical Center in North Carolina.
+- Alcohol – Dr. John Spangler is a professor of family and community medicine at Wake Forest Baptist Medical Center in North Carolina.
 In an article for Everyday Health, Spangler explains: “Alcohol’s major metabolic, acetaldehyde, likely impairs ciliary function in the lungs, making them more prone to bacterial and viral invasion.”
 That means that just one night of excessive drinking has the potential to weaken the immune system’s response to invading pathogens.
 Plus, alcohol hinders the immune system’s ability to attack and break down bacteria and viruses, which means people who abuse alcohol are more at risk of infection.

-- You Eat a Poor Diet – Eating a diet high in refined sugars and highly processed foods that contain pesticides, chemical additives, and preservatives weakens your immune system and makes you more susceptible to developing chronic conditions.
+- Poor Diet – Eating a diet high in refined sugars and highly processed foods that contain pesticides, chemical additives, and preservatives weakens your immune system and makes you more susceptible to developing chronic conditions.
 One study found that white blood cells’ ability to kill bacteria is seriously hindered for as long as five hours after a person consumes 100 g of sugar, which is the equivalent of three cans of soda.

-- You are Exposed to Polluted Air – Researchers found that smog and dirty air not only suppress the T cells, which are critical components of your immune system, but also cause inflammation.
+- Polluted Air – Researchers found that smog and dirty air not only suppress the T cells, which are critical components of your immune system, but also cause inflammation.
 While you may not be able to do much to fix the air quality outside, you will be able to breathe more easily and help boost your immune system if you invest in an air purifier for your home.

 Boosting the Immune System